 I created a responsive system for reading stories.
-In the process I pushed my creative coding skills in web and app developement with new JS libraries, hardware inputs, and a variable font.
+In the process, I pushed my creative coding skills in web and app development with new JS libraries, hardware inputs, and a variable font.

 With slightly different statements for each medium based on the different treatments.